gklimowicz/fortran-examples/README.md

 # Makefile
 The Makefile drives the collection of these repositories.
 Most of them come from the projects listed on https://fortran-lang.org.

 ## `make all`
-Create project lists and metrics as described above.
+Update Git submodules from remote repos, and create project lists and metrics as described above.

+## `make update`
+Update each Git project from its origin repository.
+Runs `git submodule update --remote`.

 ## `make add-new-projects`
 Search for new projects to add.